 The purpose of the Compensation Committee (the "Committee") shall be to carry out the responsibility of the Board of Directors relating to executive compensation and to produce an annual report on executive compensation for inclusion in the proxy statement.
 The guiding principle of the Committee is to provide a compensation program that enables the Company to retain and motivate a team of high quality executives who will create long-term shareholder value.

 Members of the Committee may be removed by the Board of Directors in its discretion.
-Each member of the Committee shall be independent as defined by the New York Stock Exchange for the purpose of this charter and a “non-employee director” as that term is defined under Securities and Exchange Commission Rule 16b-3, provided that if a member of the Committee ceases to be independent for reasons beyond that member’s control, the member, in the discretion of the Board of Directors and with notice to the New York Stock Exchange, may remain on the Committee until a date up to one year from the event that caused the member to no longer be independent or the next annual shareholder’s meeting, whichever is earlier.
+Each member of the Committee shall be independent as defined by the New York Stock Exchange for the purpose of this Charter and a “non-employee director” as that term is defined under U.S. Securities and Exchange Commission Rule 16b-3, provided that if a member of the Committee ceases to be independent for reasons beyond that member’s control, the member, in the discretion of the Board of Directors and with notice to the New York Stock Exchange, may remain on the Committee until a date up to one year from the event that caused the member to no longer be independent or the next annual shareholder’s meeting of the Company, whichever is earlier.

 The Board of Directors shall make an affirmative determination that each member of the Committee is independent.
 In making that determination, the Board of Directors shall consider 1) any consulting, advisory, or other compensatory fees paid to the member, 2) any affiliations the member has with the Company, its subsidiaries and or affiliates, and 3) all other factors relevant to determining whether the member has any relationships that are material to that member’s ability to be independent from management in connection with the duties of Committee membership.

+The Committee shall meet as often as necessary to carry out its responsibilities.
+Meetings may be held in person or by means of a conference telephone or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
 The Committee may ask members of management or others to attend Committee meetings and provide pertinent information when needed.
 At least half the members of the Committee will constitute a quorum with a majority of votes of those Committee members present at a meeting in which a quorum has been established being sufficient to adopt a resolution or otherwise take action.
+The Committee may also act by unanimous consent without a meeting.
 The Committee may delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.

 - Review and approve on an annual basis the corporate goals and objectives with respect to compensation for the Chief Executive Officer and other executive officers.